bytebase/bytebase.com-old/content/docs/en/cli/integrate-with-gitlab.md

 ![register gitlab runner](/static/docs-assets/gitlab-register-runner.png)

-In the shell prompt, add tag `bb-runner` to specify this runner has `bb` installed.
+From the shell prompt, add tag `bb-runner` to specify this runner has `bb` installed.

 ![tag for gitlab runner](/static/docs-assets/tag-gitlab-runner.png)